josefin-werme/LAVA/README.md

 two phenotypes (binary as well as continuous), and account for known or estimated sample overlap.
-It can also test the univariate local genetic signal for all phenotypes of interest (i.e. the local *h*<sup>2</sup>), which may be used to filter out non-associated loci, and model the local genetic relations between multiple phenotypes using conditional models (for more details, see the [preprint](https://www.biorxiv.org/content/10.1101/2020.12.31.424652v1)).
+It can also test the univariate local genetic signal for all phenotypes of interest (i.e. the local *h*<sup>2</sup>), which may be used to filter out non-associated loci.
+In addition, it can model the local genetic relations between multiple phenotypes simultaneously using two possible conditional models: partial correlation and multiple regression (for more details, see the [preprint](https://www.biorxiv.org/content/10.1101/2020.12.31.424652v1)).

 The tutorial will show you how to install and run LAVA using some